hdarjus/exams.mylearn/README.md

 The script is provided as is (see LICENSE).
-That said, if you have a minimal example of a .Rmd question that does not compile or Learn gives an error at the stage of import, you can contact me under "darjus" `dot` "hosszejni" `at` "wu" `dot` "ac" `dot` "at".
+That said, if you have a minimal example of a .Rmd question that does not compile or Learn gives an error at the stage of import, you can contact me under “darjus” `dot` “hosszejni” `at` “wu” `dot` “ac” `dot` “at”.
 Please attach the .Rmd file in question.